vaishnav67/OnlineTheatreDB/README.md

 1. Clone the repository or download the zip file.
 2. Place the project folder or extract the zip file into the **htdocs** folder (XAMPP) or **www** folder (WAMP).
-3. Create a new database and import the .sql file.
+3. Create a new database called atlas and import the atlas.sql file.
-4. Modify your database connection values (username, password and database name) in the file RaleighTheatre/includes/**database.php**.
+4. Modify your database connection values (username, password and database name) in the file AtlasTheatre/includes/**database.php**.
-5. Run XAMPP or WAMP and go to: http://localhost/AtlasCinema/index.php
+5. Run XAMPP or WAMP and go to: http://localhost/AtlasTheatre/index.php

 # Troubleshooting if you tried to use Oracle Database 11g:
 * If a OCISTMTGETNEXTRESULT is popping up, do this